Becksteinlab/imdclient/docs/source/protocol_v3.rst

 After the simulation engine sends the `Handshake`_ and `Session info`_ to the receiver and gets back a `Go`_ signal, it begins sending simulation data via IMD.
-The data within each IMD frame is always sent in the same, fixed order in IMDv3.
-This is a break from IMDv2 in which any packet order is acceptable.
+The data within each IMD frame is always sent in the same, fixed order:

 1. Time
 2. Energy block